vishvAsa/sanskrit/vyAkaraNam/pANinIyam/paribhAShA/articles/vipratiShedhe_param/shabda-paratva-thesis_riShi-rAj-popat/03/3_1_Challenges1.md

 +++
-title = "3 1 Challenges1"
+title = "3 1 Challenges"

 +++

+[1]: In this chapter, and in the following chapters, I will not provide anuvr̥tta ‘continued’ terms in brackets (unless necessary), even though I did this in the previous chapters.

 In the previous chapter, I introduced my solution to the problem of rule interaction at the same  step.
 In this chapter, I will discuss the relationship of my solution with other aspects of the  functioning of the Aṣṭādhyāyī.

 Let us look at two examples of DOI from nominal inflection which pose a challenge to my  interpretation of 1.4.2.
-In these two cases, it can be argued that the Aṣṭādhyāyī’s derivational  machine does not follow its own algorithm.2
+In these two cases, it can be argued that the Aṣṭādhyāyī’s derivational  machine does not follow its own algorithm.[^2]

 Like in the previous chapter, I will first prove that the example involves conflict, given the  interest of the post-Pāṇinian discourse in the subject of conflict, and will also discuss both my  solution and the traditional solution thereafter.